aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-ole/_index.md

 After you embed an OLE object, a preview consisting of an icon image and title gets added automatically.
 The preview is what users see before they access or open the OLE object.

-If you want to use a specific image and text as elements in the preview, you can set the icon image and title using title: Aspose.Slides for Android via Java.
+If you want to use a specific image and text as elements in the preview, you can set the icon image and title using Aspose.Slides for Android via Java.

 This Java code shows you how to set the icon image and title for an embedded object: